adamwhitman/crowdstrike/DeployAutomox_README.md

 # crowdstrike

 # Prerequites
-1. Device running script needs to have **[PowerShell 5.1+](https://github.com/PowerShell/PowerShell#get-powershell)** installed
+1.  **Ensure supported PS verion is installed**: Device running script needs to have **[PowerShell 5.1+](https://github.com/PowerShell/PowerShell#get-powershell)** installed

 2. **OAuth2 App Creation**: Interacting with the CrowdStrike Falcon OAuth2 APIs requires an **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)** and a valid OAuth2 token.
 You will need to create this in the Falcon console to use for the script.
+This will give you your clientId and clientSecret, which are the only 2 parameters passed to the Deploy-Automox module that is installed by Deploy-Automox.ps1.
+These are used for Authentication.

 3. **List of Hosts for Deployment**: Using the Falcon Console, export Hosts > Host Management as a CSV.
 Remove all columns in the CSV except Hostname, Last Seen and Host ID of the devices you want to deploy the Automox agent to.